1968 Chevron B10 – F2/FB/F. Libre

 Low time, 185 hp, Ivey twin cam, built for toque.
 Hewland Mk.5 gearbox with a half dozen or so different gearsets.

-The Chevron comes with a number of usable spares, including three sets of wheels small, period correct, front and rear wings painted in yellow to match the stripe down the center of the car.
+The Chevron comes with a number of usable spares, including one set of original 2 piece Chevron wheels, and another set of spare wheels.
+These two sets of wheels are in addition to the set that are currently on the car.
+The spares also include small, period correct, front and rear wings painted in yellow to match the stripe down the center of the car.

 The car is aligned, fully prepped, and ready to go.
 It is currently set up for a 6’2”, 195 driver, so is very accommodating of both larger and smaller drivers.